jolisdegats/jolisdegats/README.md

   <br/>
 <h2>Current projects</h2>
- <samp>- An App to help people learn new stuff based on custom swapcards with some dev friends (team of 5) / early stage -- more coming soon !<br/>
+ <samp>- An App to help people learn new stuff based on custom swapcards.
+Team project with 5 people / early stage -- more coming soon !<br/>
 - A personal project I have in mind for a while -actually for the last 3 years...- using React, Apollo/GraphQL + a headless CMS.
 Super excited to show you guys!<br/>
 - A project for fun, mainly focused on frontend trends (transitions, glassmorphish/neumorphism + Firebase for the auth system and probably Firestore for the DB) -> <a href="https://where-should-we-eat-jolisdegats.netlify.app/">"Where should we eat (w.s.w.eat)"</a></samp>